 Our feet can also contribute to metatarsalgia, ankle aching, shin- splints, knee, hip and even low back pain.
 Nature designed our feet to have long inner arches and an arch across the base of the toes.
 These arches provide shock absorption up through the legs and if they are not functioning correctly pain or overuse injury can result, especially in sport.

 The shape of our limbs, e.g. squinting patellae, knock knees or bow legs can alter the way we walk and contribute to injury over time.
 Some times flat feet which may not cause a problem in youth can become a source of bother as we get older.
 Flat feet can contribute to problems higher up the leg so your feet can be the source of back,hip and knee pain .Foot abnormalities can contribute to the onset of Achiiles tendinopathy and Plantar fasciitis and these conditions will be helped by controlling the feet with insoles in addition to the use of Shockwave therapy .
-Ensuring strong core and butt (Gluteal) muscles plus controlling our weight can be an important factor in managing foot pain.
+Ensuring strong core and butt (Gluteal) muscles plus controlling our weight can be important factors in managing foot pain.
 Like wise high arched feet can cause problems and this will generally be managed with softer shockabsorbing supports.

 Orthotics can be anything from simple additions to the insole of your shoe to a custom made device manufactured from an imprint or scan of your foot.
 Orthotics can also be of the “Off the Shelf’ variety with many types available.

 The orthotics provides support for the feet, which by improving alignment and controlling motion, reduces or eliminates pain in the feet, ankles, shins, knees, hips and lower back.